Trump and Elon Musk trade insults and accusations as public feud reaches new heights

 SpaceX and Tesla get billions of dollars a year from federal contracts and other programs.
 Shares of Tesla plummeted following Mr. Trump's threat, dropping by as much as 18% in late trading.

-Musk responded with another post on X saying, "In light of the President's statement about cancellation of my government contracts, @SpaceX will begin decommissioning its Dragon spacecraft immediately."
+Musk responded with a post on X saying, "In light of the President's statement about cancellation of my government contracts, @SpaceX will begin decommissioning its Dragon spacecraft immediately."
+But he followed that comment a few hours later with another post saying, "Good advice.
+Ok, we won't decommission Dragon."
 SpaceX's Crew Dragon is used by NASA to ferry astronauts to the International Space Station.

+Vice President JD Vance, meanwhile, expressed support for Mr. Trump, saying on X late Thursday he is "proud to stand beside him" in a post that did not name Musk.

 The president's comments expressing disappointment with Musk were a swift about-face.
 Less than a week ago, Mr. Trump gifted Musk a key to the White House as an expression of gratitude for his work with the White House's Department of Government Efficiency, or DOGE.
 Musk wrapped up his time in the federal government Friday, as he reached the maximum amount of days he could serve as a special government employee.